baverhey/d8_ckeditor_templates/README.md

 # d8_ckeditor_templates
-drupal8 module for using templates plugin of ckeditor
+different addons for ckeditor in drupal 8

+widgetbootstrap
+widgetcommon
+templates

+all gave the same error:
+Uncaught TypeError: Cannot read property 'icons' of null